Rwanda to reopen border with Uganda after three years | DW | 28.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A three-year standoff fuelled by accusations of espionage and support for dissidents will come to an end after a round of intense diplomacy.
+A three-year standoff fueled by accusations of espionage and support for dissidents will come to an end after a round of intense diplomacy.

-Kagame and Museveni met at the Gatuna-Katuna border in 2020 but they could not solve their differences and it remained closed
+Kagame and Museveni met at the Gatuna-Katuna border in 2020, but could not resolve their differences

-Rwanda will reopen its main border with Uganda on Monday, authorities announced on Friday.
+Rwanda will reopen its main border with Uganda on Monday, authorities have announced.

 It abruptly closed the Gatuna-Katuna border in 2019, after accusing Uganda of abducting Rwandans and supporting rebels seeking to topple President Paul Kagame.